sashee/convert-audio-loader/README.md

 ## Configuration

-You can set 3 values:
+You can set 1 value:

 * ```extension```: The target extension